smartdevicelink/sdl_evolution/proposals/0141-multiple-transports.md

 * Use a service discovery mechanism to convey IP address and TCP port number of SDL Core to Proxy.
 Right now, this is not needed as Wi-Fi transport is always used as Secondary Transport.
 It will be required if we want to utilize Wi-Fi transport as Primary Transport in future.
 * Instead of using Session ID as app identifier, introduce a new ID such as "App Instance ID" which is generated by Proxy and sent to Core during Version Negotiation.
 This approach should also work.
 The only downside is that we need to create a specification for the ID and Proxy may have additional complexity.
 * Support Hybrid service running on Secondary Transport.
 For this use-case, we will need a mechanism to seamlessly transfer the service between Primary and Secondary Transports.
 (Note that since Hybrid service is an extension of RPC service, it will be always started on Primary Transport.)
+* Extend the value of `secondaryTransport` parameter to accept multiple candidates of Secondary Transport.
+This will end up with Android Proxy running all three kinds of transports (Wi-Fi, Bluetooth and AOA) waiting for connections at the same time, and will introduces much complexity.
+If we need such advanced feature, perhaps another proposal can be entered in future, with a simplified implementation that Android Proxy will switch to another Secondary Transport only when current Secondary Transport is disconnected.
 * Introduce existing protocol like MPTCP (Multi-path TCP) or SCTP (Stream Control Transport Protocol).
 This will introduce a large amount of code (either implemented by SDLC members or using existing open-source library) and increases complexity.